top of page

 Why This Destroys Value

-Customer Flight Risk: When customers learn you're planning to exit, they immediately start questioning the stability of your business.
-Will quality remain consistent?
+Customer Flight Risk: When customers learn you're planning to exit, they start questioning the stability of your business.
+They wonder: Will quality remain consistent?
 Will customer service standards drop?
 Will the new owner honor warranties and commitments?
-Rather than wait to find out, many customers begin searching for alternative suppliers or service providers.
-This customer exodus can happen rapidly, especially in service-based industries where relationships are paramount.
+Rather than wait to see, many customers start searching for alternative suppliers.

-Operational Disruption: As uncertainty spreads through your organization, productivity typically declines.
-Employees spend time gossiping, updating LinkedIn profiles, and mentally checking out.
-Customer service may suffer as staff worry about their futures rather than focusing on your business.
+Operational Disruption: As uncertainty spreads within your organization, productivity typically declines.
+Employees may gossip, update their LinkedIn profiles, or mentally check out.
+Consequently, customer service may suffer as staff worry about their futures instead of focusing on your business.

 The Vanity Metrics Trap

-Browse any FSBO listing platform, and you will see a wide variety of irrelevant information:
+When browsing any FSBO listing platform, you will see a variety of irrelevant information, like:

 • "We've served over 5,000+ customers"